AlexandreAdam/score_models/README.md

-# Score Models for Torch
+# Score Models for Pytorch

 [![PyPI version](https://badge.fury.io/py/your-package-name.svg)](https://badge.fury.io/py/your-package-name)
 [![Coverage Status](https://img.shields.io/badge/Coverage-85%25-brightgreen)](https://your-coverage-report-url)
 0

 A storage for score-based models.
 The `ScoreModel` interface gives access to the following utilities
-- Simple initialisation of 2 state of the art architecture (NCSN++ and DDPM)
+- Simple initialisation of MLP, NCSN++ and DDPM neural network architectures
 - A fit method to train the score model on a dataset using Denoising Score Matching (DSM).
 - A sampling method based on an Euler-Maruyama discretisation of an SDE.
 - A simple interface to train an energy model using DSM